The Imprint Programme

 ψFACET ISUBSTRATEρFACET IIPLASTIC CASTψρFACET IIIPLUSHρ²FACET IVWRONG FIRE8FACET VPRISMFIVE FACETSFIVE CONSTANTSONE SHAPE

 Read clockwise from the top.
 Each edge is one inflation outward from the last.
-The pentagon closes because the Programme closes.
+The pentagon closes because the room is whole.

-Each facet derives its tempo, key, phrase, palette, and voice from a single constant.
+Each of the first five facets derives its tempo, key, phrase, palette, and voice from a single constant.
 Read in order.

 I